-The knight took pathways strange by many a field and tree 710 and though the scene would change the chapel he never could see.
-Many a cliff he climbed over in lands unknown, far away from his friends without fellowship he rode.
+The knight took pathways strange by many a field and tree and though the scene would change the chapel he never could see.
+710 Many a cliff he climbed over in lands unknown, far away from his friends without fellowship he rode.
 At every wading or water on the way that he passed 715 he found a foe who attacked him, except for a few; and so foul were they and fierce that he had to fight.
 So many marvels in the mountains he met in those lands that it would be tedious to tell you one tenth of it.
 For awhile he battles with dragons, and with wolves also, 720 awhile with wood trolls that wandered in the rocks, and with bulls and with bears and boars, too, at times; and with giants that hounded him from the high cliffs.

-Had he not been stalwart and stern and steadfast in God, he undoubtedly would have died for he faced danger often; though fighting fatigued him much the winter was worse, when the cold clear water from the clouds spills out, freezing before it has fallen upon the faded earth.
-Nearly slain by the sleet he slept in iron armor more than enough nights in the rigid rocks, where cascading from the mountains cold streams came, and hung high over his head in hard icicles.

-till Christmas Eve he crossed that country all alone and in need.

-The knight paused on his ride his words to Mary plead
+Had he not been stalwart and stern and steadfast in God, he undoubtedly would have died for he faced danger often; 725 though fighting fatigued him much the winter was worse, when the cold clear water from the clouds spills out, freezing before it has fallen upon the faded earth.
+Nearly slain by the sleet he slept in iron armor more than enough nights in the rigid rocks, 730 where cascading from the mountains cold streams came, and hung high over his head in hard icicles.
+Thus in peril and pain and his plight's hardship till Christmas Eve he crossed that country all alone and = in need.
+735 The knight paused on his ride his words to Mary plead, in hopes she'd be his guide and to some lodging lead.
+By a mountain in the morning merrily he was riding 740 by a mountain in the moning mering ite was heing i ru into a forest that was deep and fearsomely wild, with high hills on each side, and ancient woods beneath of huge old oaks by the hundred together;